-The purpose of this brief is to establish the general planning principles for the development of the Samares Nursery, site St. Clement., following its rezoning for affordable housing in the Revised 2011 Island Plan which was approved by the States in July 2014 (P.37/2014).
+The purpose of this brief is to establish the general planning principles for the development of Samares Nursery St. Clement following its rezoning for affordable housing in the Revised 2011 Island Plan which was approved by the States in July 2014 (P.37/2014).
 It sets out the guidelines to be adopted when preparing detailed development proposals.